jimmy-hughes/calculator/README.md

-# odin-calculator
+# Calculator

-Calculator for The Odin Project found at https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/calculator
+A simple calculator using JavaScript, HTML, and CSS.